wazuh/wazuh-documentation/source/user-manual/api/rbac/how-it-works.rst

 The operation of RBAC is based on the relationship between three components: **users**, **roles** and **policies** or permissions.
 Policies are associated with roles, and each user can belong to one or more roles.

-Since the policies are not directly related to users, it is not necessary to assign them to each person.
+Since the policies are not directly related to users, it is not necessary to assign them to each user.
 Simply assign the user to the appropriate role.
 The process of updating the permissions of an entire group of users is also made easier thanks to this structure.

-After configuring RBAC, there will be groups that can only see and do certain actions on specified resources that have previously been established.
-It would be ensured that members of a Security-team have 'read' access to all agents, while the Sales-team has 'read' and 'modify' permissions only to agents in their department (but not delete permissions).
+After configuring RBAC, there will be users that can only see and do certain actions on specified resources that have previously been established.
+For example, it can be ensured that members of a Security-team have 'read' access to all agents, while the Sales-team has 'read' and 'modify' permissions only to agents in their department (but not delete permissions).

 Actions, resources and effect
 -----------------------------